New Testament

 The New Testament (NT) is the second division of the Christian biblical canon.
-It discusses the teachings and person of Jesus, as well as events in first-century Christianity.
-The New Testament's background, the first division of the Christian Bible, is called the Old Testament, which is based primarily upon the Hebrew Bible; together they are regarded as sacred scripture by Christians.
+It discusses the teachings and person of Jesus, as well as events relating to first-century Christianity.
+The New Testament's background, the first division of the Christian Bible, has the name of Old Testament, which is based primarily upon the Hebrew Bible; together they are regarded as Sacred Scripture by Christians.

-The New Testament is a collection of Christian texts originally written in the Koine Greek language, at different times by various authors.
-While the Old Testament canon varies somewhat between different Christian denominations, the 27-book canon of the New Testament has been almost universally recognized within Christianity since at least Late Antiquity.
-Thus, in almost all Christian traditions today, the New Testament consists of 27 books: